Koward/Improved_Models/README.md

 * Improved waterfalls everywhere (3.0)
 * Stormwind Signs (4.0)
 * Human crates, barrels and postboxes (6.0)

-## POSSIBLES BUGS (Please, report them):
-* Scale issue : a model is bigger or smaller than it should (I think I fixed them all but you can never be sure)
-* Really bright texture : this happens when a _s is not transparent enough to fit the classic lighting system.
-* Funky moving model : a bug with my creature converter, resulting in parts of the body moving randomly.
-* Various crashs

 ## TO DO :
 * Stormwind Streetlamps (I've some problems with this one.. strange bugs..)